rgoshen/my-notes/Writerside/topics/Web-Development.md

 Web development is a dynamic and continually evolving field, requiring a blend of technical skills, creativity, and an understanding of the latest technologies and trends.

+## Glossary

+A definition list or a glossary:

+First Term
+: This is the definition of the first term.

+Second Term
+: This is the definition of the second term.